QihongL/MCW_iterativeLasso/README.md

 e.g.:
+for every subjects:
-10 folds CV
+  do 10 folds CV
   - try lambda1, lambda2, ..., lambdaN
---- and  for each lambda, do 9 folds CV (we can use cvglmnet() to do this)
+  - AND  for each lambda, do 9 folds CV (we can use cvglmnet() to do this)

-and do this for every subject